brown-ccv/ccv-website-hugo/README.md

 ##### The `suggestion` label

 Issues labeled with `suggestion` will be brought up for discussion during triage meetings.
 If a suggestion is approved, the issue will get the label `next-up` or `fast-track` depending on urgency and will be assigned to a member of `website-dev` or `website-content`.
 Priorities will also be discussed in the triage meetings and will be communicated to the assignee on the issue.
 If the suggestion is declined, a new label `declined` will be added and the issue will be closed.
-Declined suggestions can be brought up for discussion in future meetings.
+Declined suggestions can be brought up for discussion in future meetings.n

 #### Submitting a PR

 Use the template provided and fill in all the information requested and assign the appropriate reviewers.
+Make sure to fill this out correctly and check the appropriate checkboxes.
+A checklist for the reviewers will be created based on this.

 For **content** changes:
 - assign reviews to **website-content** and **website-dev** teams or to a specific person that you think should be the reviewer.